 A1.
-Class attendance.
-10% of grade
+Class attendance (10% of grade)

-In order to address the 58 unique issues and questions that will be covered over the 13 weeks of class, it is imperative that students be in class and ready to engage in conversation promptly at 10:00 a.m.
+In order to address the 58 unique issues and questions that will be covered over the 13 weeks of class, it is imperative that students be in class and ready to engage in conversation promptly at 1:00 p.m.
 Students will earn 3 attendance points per class if they are on time for class (this means in a seat, computer on, and ready to talk).
-Students will earn 1 attendance point per class if the arrive to class after 10:00 a.m.
+Students will earn 1 attendance point per class if the arrive to class after 1:00 p.m.
 Students will earn 0 attendance points if the miss class without an excused absence.

 A2.
-Participation in roundtable discussions.
-10% of grade
+Participation in roundtable discussions (10% of grade)

 The course format is completely dialogue-based.
 Interactive discussion of the assigned questions is the purpose of the class, so all students are expected to participate in the conversations.
 These discussions will help students: 1) consolidate their positions on the various questions, 2) be prepared for the oral exams during finals week, and more importantly, 3) be able to give cogent answers to questions they will likely face from employers, referral sources, and clients.
-Students are expected to contribute a minimum of three significant comments per class period.Students will earn up to 3 participation points per class period for their contributions to the discussions.
+Students are expected to contribute a minimum of three significant comments per class period.
+Students will earn up to 3 participation points per class period for their contributions to the discussions.

 A3.
-Counseling question papers.
-30% of grade
+Counseling question papers (30% of grade)

 Each student will be assigned a total of three questions from the list below of Christian worldview informed counseling and mental health counseling questions (see the addendum at the end of the syllabus).
 The schedule for assigned questions is available on Canvas.
-For each of these you will research and write brief, 1-2-page, position papers.
+For each of these you will research and write brief (1-2 page) position papers.

 These papers should be concise, thoughtful, and informed by reading/research.
-In-text citations and a minimum of three references (at least one scholarly, meaning the source is a book or peer-reviewed article, as opposed to online or popular resource like Psychology Today, blogs, Wikipedia, etc.) are required for all papers.
+In-text citations and a minimum of three references (at least two scholarly, meaning the source is a book or peer-reviewed article, as opposed to online or popular resource like Psychology Today, blogs, Wikipedia, etc.) are required for all papers.
+Please note that while the bible can be quoted or referenced when appropriate, it does not count as one of your sources.
 The papers should reflect your integrated thoughts in writing and should not simply be cited quotes (do not overuse quoted material) or copy and paste material (this is plagiarism) from other writers.

-Upload your papers to Canvas by Monday at 11:59 p.m. before the date you are assigned to use your paper to lead a class discussion.
-Use the question number (the number only) as the title of your paper when submitting it to Canvas and on the cover page of the paper and at the top of the first page (e.g., "Question 8").
-Use the question as the first line of text at the beginning of your paper.
-Indent this line like you would a paragraph.
-Use APA 7th edition formatting for your papers (use the APA template for this course provided on Canvas).
+Upload your papers to Canvas by Fridays at 11:59 p.m., the week before the date you are assigned to lead a class discussion.
 It is critical that these are submitted on time because your classmates are required to read these prior to attending class.
-One letter grade will be deducted for each day a paper is late.
+Assignments turned in late will be deducted 1/3 letter grade for each late day (A lowered to A-, B+ lowered to B).

+Formatting Your Papers:

+- Use the question number (the number only) as the file name, title of your paper on the APA-style cover page of the paper, and at the top of the first page (e.g., "Question 8"). - Use the question itself as the first line of text at the beginning of your paper.
+Indent this line like you would a paragraph (e.g., "What is Christian counseling?") - Use APA 7th edition formatting for your papers (use the APA template for this course provided on Canvas).
+Points will be deducted for APA errors.
+These papers are used to demonstrate your overall academic learning throughout the MAC program and therefore, standard academic writing is expected.

 A4.
-Reading.
-20% of grade
+Reading (20% of grade)